 Spanish 230 Medical Spanish and Cultural Competency of Health Care (U): This course is designed for students planning to work in health care and who want to acquire more skills in medical Spanish.
 We will discuss Hispanic culture in the U.S., particularly how it relates to health care.
 Students will participate in an informal internship at a local community clinic.
 Prerequisite: Spanish 201 or equivalent.
 Offered each spring semester.

-Spanish 240 Spanish for Social Justice (U, W): Students develop language skills and cultural competency for situations that focus on social justice.
+Spanish 240 Spanish for Social Justice (U): Students develop language skills and cultural competency for situations that focus on social justice.
 Fieldwork in one of the following areas: immigration, housing, education, employment and voter rights is a key part of the course.
 Prerequisite: 201 or equivalent.
 Offered alternate years, fall semester.

 Spanish 280 Reading and Writing Culture (W): In this assignment-based course, students will develop and strengthen reading and writing skills in Spanish, use writing as a tool for discovery, and be introduced to information literacy (accessing authoritative, quality information; using information ethically, and understanding MLA-style conventions).
 Prerequisite: 201 or equivalent.
 Offered each semester.